bil-ali/roadmap_journey/sprints/03_networking-basics/kurose-ross.md

 **Client:** A device or program that request data or services from a server. *(e.g., desktops, laptops, smartphones)*
 <br>
 **Server:** A powerful system or program listens for client requests and provides requested resources. *(e.g., web servers, file servers, database servers)*

+**Store-and-Forward Transmission:** The packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.

+Sending one packet from source to destination over a path consisting of $N$ links *(thus, there are $N-1$ routers between source and destination)* each of rate $R$, end-to-end delay = $N\dfrac{L}{R}$.